bitfieldaudio/OTTO/OSX_INSTALL.md

 ## Verify Installation (Optional)

-These following steps are not necessary but useful if you want to verify the above installation was successful.
+These not necessary but useful if you want to verify the above installation was successful.

 ```which clang``` should be ```/usr/local/opt/llvm/bin/clang```